cogneon/lernos-for-you/en/lernOS-for-You-Guide-en.md

 1. ...
 1. ...

-Discuss your approaches in the circle.

 ### Go Google Yourself!
 (Kata)

+In this kata you will look yourself up in the intranet or internet.

 _**Duration:** 10 minutes_

 What do people see when they search for you online?
 Do they get an idea of who you are and how they might help you with your objectives?
 You can simulate that situation by googling yourself (often called egosurfing, egosearching or vanity search).